vlreinier/CmdDeployer/README.md

 ```

 ### cx_freeze
+You might want to add parameter shell=True or creationflags=subprocess.CREATE_NO_WINDOW to subprocess.Popen to ensure no cmd console is popping up.
+If you do so, verify if you can run from a network share with correct credentials.
 Install cx_Freeze and PyQt5.
-CD into the root CmdDeployer folder where CmdDeployer.py is located.<br>
+CD into the root CmdDeployer folder where CmdDeployer.py is located.
 From here, run the following command to create the exe installer:
 ```
 python Setup.py build